apache/flink/docs/internals/flink_security.md

 or ticket cache entry.

 The current implementation supports running Flink clusters (Job Manager/Task Manager/jobs) with either a configured keytab credential or with Hadoop delegation tokens.
 Keep in mind that all jobs share the credential configured for a given cluster.
+To use a different keytab for for a certain job, simply launch a separate Flink cluster with a different configuration.
+Numerous Flink clusters may run side-by-side in a YARN or Mesos environment.

 ## How Flink Security works
 In concept, a Flink program may use first- or third-party connectors (Kafka, HDFS, Cassandra, Flume, Kinesis etc.) necessitating arbitrary authentication methods (Kerberos, SSL/TLS, username/password, etc.).
 While satisfying the security requirements for all connectors is an ongoing effort,